SAP-archive/teched2020-DEV268/exercises/ex1/README.md

-# Exercise 1 - Exercise 1 Description
+# Exercise 1

 In this exercise, we will create...

-## Exercise 1.1 Sub Exercise 1 Description
+## Create the Service Consumption Model

 After completing these steps you will have created...